Does an Anti-Inflammatory Diet Improve Sleep?

 Synthesis effects of omega-3 long-chain polyunsaturated fatty acids on sleep outcomes.
 (A) sleep efficiency (%), (B) sleep latency (min), (C) total sleep duration (min), (D) subjectively assessed sleep, and (E) subjectively assessed sleep subgroup analysis.
 Shimizu, K., et al. (2024).
 Effect of omega-3 fatty acids on sleep: A systematic review and meta-analysis of randomized controlled trials.
 Journal of Clinical Biochemistry and Nutrition, 75(3), 204-212. https://pubmed.ncbi.nlm.nih.gov/39583980/

 Dose matters.
 Subjectively assessed sleep quality showed improvement overall, though initial statistical heterogeneity was high.
-When the analysis was stratified by supplementation dose, heterogeneity dropped and the improvement became consistent, suggesting that reaching an adequate dose is a factor in whether omega-3 affects sleep.
+When the analysis was stratified by supplementation dose, heterogeneity dropped and the improvement became consistent, suggesting that dose may explain some of the variation in subjective sleep findings.

 What Does Anti-Inflammatory Eating Improve About Sleep — and What Doesn’t It Change?

-The consistent finding across study types: anti-inflammatory diets predict improvements in sleep efficiency and wake-after-sleep-onset (WASO) — metrics reflecting how consolidated and uninterrupted sleep is.
-They do not predict improvements in total sleep duration.
-A 2024 review by the team that developed the DII confirmed this pattern across all 12 included studies.
+The consistent finding across study types: anti-inflammatory diets are associated more often with better scores in sleep efficiency and wake-after-sleep-onset (WASO) — metrics reflecting how consolidated and uninterrupted sleep is.
+They are not consistently associated with changes in total sleep duration.
+A 2024 review co-authored by one of the DII developers reported this pattern across all 12 included studies.

-Farrell et al. (2024) published the definitive DII-sleep review, authored by the group that developed and validated the Dietary Inflammatory Index as a research tool (Hebert, Shivappa).
-Across all 12 included studies — cross-sectional, longitudinal, and one trial — more anti-inflammatory diets were associated with better sleep in at least one domain.
-The metrics that showed the most consistent and reproducible associations were sleep efficiency and WASO.
-The metric that did not associate with DII across studies: total sleep duration.
+Farrell et al. (2024) published a DII-sleep review, authored by a team that included James R. Hébert, one of the DII developers.
+Across all 12 included studies — eight cross-sectional studies and four cohort or post-hoc analyses of completed diet trials — more anti-inflammatory diets were associated with better sleep in at least one domain.
+The metrics that recurred across studies were sleep efficiency and WASO.
+The metric that did not consistently associate with DII across studies: total sleep duration.

-This distinction is the central finding of the DII-sleep literature and the one that popular health articles miss.
-Anti-inflammatory eating is associated with sleeping more efficiently — less time awake during the night, fewer disruptions, higher percentage of time in bed spent asleep.
-It is not associated with sleeping longer.
+This distinction matters.
+Anti-inflammatory eating is associated with sleeping more efficiently — less time awake during the sleep period, fewer disruptions, higher percentage of time in bed spent asleep.
+It is not consistently associated with sleeping longer.
 Popular articles claiming that anti-inflammatory diets help you “sleep longer” or “get more hours” are not supported by the current evidence base.

-Race modified these associations.
+Race modified these associations in the Farrell et al. cohort.
 African American participants showed stronger bedtime-delay effects from pro-inflammatory diets than European American participants, indicating the diet-sleep relationship is not uniform across populations.

 Studies using rigorous measurement — multiple dietary recalls combined with actigraphy — showed stronger and more consistent results than those relying on single dietary recalls or subjective sleep questionnaires alone.
 Measurement quality matters.
-The weakest associations came from studies with the weakest measurement tools, which suggests the true effect may be larger than what lower-quality studies detect.
+Measurement quality may explain some of the inconsistency across studies.

-Diet-related inflammation is one contributor to sleep disruption, but it can compound with hormonal changes, metabolic patterns, circadian timing, or autonomic dysregulation.
+Diet-related inflammation is one contributor to sleep disruption, but it may sit alongside hormonal changes, metabolic patterns, circadian timing, or autonomic dysregulation.
 Multiple causes might be active at once — dietary change alone might not be enough if other drivers are present.

 Frequently Asked Questions